-Many of the Treasurie patterns will specifically state whether the fabric should have drape and give multiple fabric suggestions to steer you in the right direction.
+Many of the Treasurie patterns will specifically state whether the fabric should have a drape and give multiple fabric suggestions to steer you in the right direction.

 Choosing a fabric drape that will flatter your body is all about the effect you wish to create.